- Bridal Boxes

 - Contact Us

 All of our information provided refers to the wedding gown which is the family heirloom that is the most likely to be cleaned and boxed.
 However, all of our recommendations apply to all other fine garments and textiles such as christening gowns, uniforms, quilts, and costumes.

-To prepare your gown for preservation, have it cleaned by a professional first.
-The Drycleaning and Laundry Institute advises that the first 3 weeks after the wedding is the most opportune time to remove stains such as champagne, lipstick, hemline dirt, and perspiration.
+Preparing your bridal gown for preservation is easy.
+First have it cleaned by a professional.
+The Drycleaning and Laundry Institute advises that the first 3 weeks after the wedding or other event is the most opportune time to remove stains such as champagne, lipstick, hemline dirt, and perspiration.
 The longer you wait the more likely stains will become difficult or impossible to remove.
-Even if you cannot see it, the stains may be there.
-The sugars from your celebratory drinks like soda and alcohol will caramelize and leave ugly brown stains; dirt will weaken and break down fibers in your gown; food stains will attract insects and perspiration can oxidize and cause yellowing.
+Stains can remain invisible for months before turning brown and impossible to remove.
+The sugars from your drinks like soda and alcohol will caramelize and leave ugly brown stains; dirt will weaken and break down fibers in your gown; food stains will attract insects and perspiration can oxidize and cause yellowing.

 The wedding gown is a representation of one of the most wonderful days of your life.
 It is often a costly part of your wedding day and a very personal statement about yourself.
 You have dreamed about this day since you were a little girl and the gown you choose represents who you are on this wonderful day.
 You may also choose to pass it on to a sister, friend, daughter, or granddaughter someday.